berayboztepe/Binary_Classification/README.md

 ![](img/Final/conf%20matrix.PNG)

-And when we check testing accuracy and loss, accuracy has decreased and loss has increased.
+And when we check testing accuracy and loss, accuracy has decreased, and loss has increased.
 This model is even worse.

 ![](img/Final/acc%20and%20loss%20total.PNG)

-**I have tried two more different epoch numbers for this optimizer and I got the best result with 100 epochs.**
+**I have tried two more different epoch numbers for this optimizer, and I got the best result with 100 epochs.**

 # Result Analysis and Summary
 We have 7 different models with different optimization algorithms and different